OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 :   Type: mandatory, Text.
     Field to be displayed from your data.
     Expected format: &quot;{EntityName}.[FieldName]&quot;
-    --
         For example: &quot;Product_Sample.CreatedOn&quot;

 Mandatory
 :   Type: optional, [Mandatory](<#Structure_Mandatory>).
-    Set column fields as mandatory and set an error message
+    Sets column fields as mandatory and sets an error message

 ColumnOptionalConfigs
 :   Type: optional, [ColumnOptionalConfigs](<#Structure_ColumnOptionalConfigs>).
-    Set additional parameters to customize the column's behavior and functionality.
+    Sets additional parameters to customize the column's behavior and functionality.

 DateTimeOptionalConfigs
 :   Type: optional, [DateTimeOptionalConfigs](<#Structure_DateTimeOptionalConfigs>).
-    Set additional configurations that can be set in the Datetime columns.
+    Sets additional configurations that can be set in the DateTime columns.

 ### DropdownColumn { #DropdownColumn }

 Column for your GridContainer Block to render fields with dropdown options.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.